veksha/cuda_lsp/readme/readme.txt

 to disable 'snippets' insertion by auto-completion.
-When 'snippets' are disabled, auto-completion inserts only simple text, and if 'snippets' are enabled, auto-completion inserts full-featured snippets, like plugin Snippets does, with red-triangle 'markers' (for snippets which have markers).
+When 'snippets' are disabled, auto-completion inserts only simple text, and if 'snippets' are enabled, auto-completion inserts full-featured snippets, like plugin Snippets does, with red-triangle 'markers' (for snippets with markers).
-Some users may want to disable 'snippets' because 'markers' are irritating.
 To disable 'snippets', write in lsp_*.json file:

+  ...
   "settings": {
     "completion.disableSnippets": true,
   }
+  ...

 Plugin options